JanneMattila/www/docs/_posts/2024/04/2024-04-22-utilizing-key-vault-in-aks.markdown

 > As a result, the total delay from the moment when the Secret is updated to the moment when new keys
 > are projected to the Pod **can be as long as the kubelet sync period + cache propagation delay**

-There is good blog post do describe this in more detail:
+There is a good blog post do describe this in more detail:
 [Why Kubernetes secrets take so long to update?](https://ahmet.im/blog/kubernetes-secret-volumes-delay/)

 ### Your responsibility